cxpartners/sepa-customer-platform/doc/architecture/decisions/0007-document-permissions.md

 ### 1. Use active directory groups to manage all access to Azure Blob Storage containers

-Active Directory groups can be assigned roles on each container in Azure Blob Storage, therefore inheriting access from the Active Directory login.
+Active Directory groups can be assigned security roles on each container in Azure Blob Storage, therefore inheriting access from the Active Directory login.

 #### Positive
 * No need to grant any additional access permissions on files.